wbandabarragan/computational-physics-1/README.md

 - Cheating in exams, plagiarising, and copying code or solutions from the Internet, from other students, or from previous years' solutions are all breaches of academic integrity.

-- Academic misconduct will be penalised according to the University’s regulations.
+- Academic misconduct will be penalised according to our University’s regulations.